 To be prepared for the filling to be placed, the area must first be completely free of decay and other debris or plaque.
 This will be done with whatever method or technique our dental professionals determine would be appropriate for each individual patient.
 The extent of the decay, as well as the location and several other variables all factor into the proper removal technique.
-Once the procedure is complete, a thorough examination to make sure that all of the decay is gone and that the area is ready for the filling will be performed.
+Once the procedure is complete, a thorough dental examination is done to make sure that all of the decay is gone and that the area is ready for the filling .
 If so, there are still a number of options that you may have to consider.

 Various Filling Materials Available